dylsteck/DylanContentGraph/Articles/Focus On What Doesn't Scale.md

 With the protocol being at 14k users(according to [farcaster.network](https://farcaster.network)), multiple clients and apps building on the protocol, and an active FIP ecosystem, it's clear that Farcaster has grown to a significant size over the past year or two, especially over the past year.
 The past month or two specifically has been pretty busy, with many updates from [the Merkle team](https://merklemanufactory.com/) as well as many debates from the community both about how to move the protocol forward and how to best operate as a community, as seen with recent [PurpleDAO](https://purple.construction) proposals.

-While Farcaster has grown and the protocol itself keeps getting better with every new release, the ecosystem is in a divisive place that might well decide its future.
+While Farcaster has grown and the protocol itself keeps getting better with every new release, the ecosystem is in a divisive place that might decide its future.
 The main thing I think the ecosystem needs to decide about its future is what community it wants to serve and how it can best serve that community.

 Right now Farcaster's community is rather crypto-oriented, and while many of the features in Warpcast take advantage of ETH-native capabilities, there are plans to scale the protocol to more users -- users that presumably are not nearly as crypto-oriented.
 In my opinion, while it's great to upgrade the protocol itself so it can handle more activity, it might be more worth-while -- at least for Warpcast -- to focus on building the best app for crypto natives, instead of the social app for *everyone*.